Economic Data Scheduled For Friday - Benzinga

-- Data on personal income and outlays for April will be released at 8:30 a.m.
+- US jobs report for May is scheduled for release at 8:30 a.m.
 ET.
-Analysts expect personal income increasing 0.6% in April with personal consumption expenditures likely to rise 0.7% in April.
+A 325,000 increase is expected for nonfarm payroll growth in May compared with 428,000 April.
+Analysts expect unemployment rate declining to 3.5% in May from 3.6% in April.

-- Data on wholesale inventories for April will be released at 8:30 a.m.
+- US Services Purchasing Managers' Index for May will be released at 9:45 a.m.
 ET.
-Wholesale inventories are projected to increase 2.0% in the first estimate for April.

-- The University of Michigan's consumer sentiment index for May is scheduled for release at 10:00 a.m.
+- The ISM services index for May is scheduled for release at 10:00 a.m.
 ET.
-Consumer sentiment is likely to end May at the mid-month reading of 59.1.
+The ISM services has been holding in the high 50s level this year, with analysts expecting some moderation to 56.3 for May from 57.1 in April.

+- Federal Reserve Governor Lael Brainard is set to speak at 10:30 a.m.
+ET.

 - The Baker Hughes North American rig count report for the latest week will be released at 1:00 p.m.
 ET.